Woman and Teen Talking

 Accountability

 The Sallie Mae® of today might surprise you.
-We’re no longer a government student loan servicer — in fact, we’re a completely different business and have been for nearly a decade.
-Today, we’re a bank and education solutions provider with free college planning resources and financing, such as private student loans, to students and their families.
+We’re not a government student loan servicer — in fact, we’re a completely different business and have been for more than a decade.
+We’re an education solutions company, providing students and families with free college planning resources and responsible private student loans to cover any gaps in financing after income and savings, scholarships, grants, and other federal financial aid.

 Sallie Mae is not a federal loan servicer.

-The name Sallie Mae has been around since the ‘70s, but the company who uses the name today is actually pretty new.
+The name Sallie Mae has been around since the ‘70s, but today’s Sallie Mae is relatively new.

 When Sallie Mae first formed, it was a government-sponsored enterprise servicing federal student loans — or loans made by the government.
 But in 2014, it split into two separate companies.
-The Sallie Mae of today took the name and became a consumer banking business.
+The Sallie Mae of today, however, is an education solutions company and consumer banking business.
 The other company became Navient.
 Importantly, the two companies are independent and not associated with one another.

 Sallie Mae is in the business of fair and responsible lending.